Chicago PD quickly released shooting video. That should be standard, activists say.

 But is it enough?

-Such a departure to make a police shooting video public so soon is a step in the right direction for Chicago police — and it should also be standard policy whenever there's lethal use-of-force, some activists and observers say.
+Making video of a police shooting public so soon, while a departure, is a step in the right direction for Chicago police — and it should be standard police policy whenever there's lethal use-of-force, some activists and observers say.

 "It was a good thing, and it answered some questions" in the shooting death of Harith Augustus, said University of Chicago law professor Craig Futterman, a critic of the city's police department.
 "At the same time, it shows what's wrong with the current policy."